SublimeText-Markdown/MarkdownEditing/README.md

 ## Configuration

-The plugin contains 3 different Markdown flavors: Markdown, MultiMarkdown, GitHub flavored Markdown.
-Default is Markdown.
+The plugin contains 3 different Markdown flavors: Standard Markdown, GitHub flavored Markdown, MultiMarkdown.
+Default is GitHub flavored Markdown.
 If you want to set another one as default, open a Markdown file and select your flavor from the menu: `View > Syntax > Open all with current extension as`.
 You're done.

 You may want to have a look at the default settings files.
 They are located at:

+    Packages/MarkdownEditing/Markdown.sublime-settings [GitHub flavored Markdown]
+    Packages/MarkdownEditing/Markdown (Standard).sublime-settings
     Packages/MarkdownEditing/MultiMarkdown.sublime-settings
-    Packages/MarkdownEditing/Markdown GFM.sublime-settings
-    Packages/MarkdownEditing/Markdown.sublime-settings

 In order to activate the dark theme, put this line to your user settings file of the flavor: